-Governmental Activities increased the Council's net position by \$2,517 for the year ended December 31, 2020.
+Governmental Activities increased the Council's net position by \$6,390 for the year ended December 31, 2021.
 The following chart shows the extent to which each function of the Council is self-financing.
 The Council also raises general revenues in the form of membership dues which help to cover the difference between the revenues and expenses disclosed below.

 The Council maintains a substantial fund balance in the Savings account.
-Transfers from the savings account to the Checking account are made each year to compensate for the shortfall in revenues received by the Council and to balance the budget.
+Transfers from the savings account to the checking account are made each year to compensate for the shortfall in revenues received by the Council and to balance the budget.
 The main sources of revenue for the Council are CDBG and Allegheny County General Funds for administration and dues and RAD monies collected from member municipalities.
-The membership dues that municipalities pay to the Council were increased for the first time in over twenty years.
+The membership dues that municipalities pay to the Council have remained unchanged for over twenty years.
+On September 15, 2021 the Council's Board of Directors voted to raise the membership dues that municipalities pay to the Council.
+The increase in dues will become effective for fiscal year 2022.